2019 Road Race Showcase at Road America: Background

+International Motor Sports Association's (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2019 IMSA SportsCar Championship (IMSA SCC) in August 2018.
+It was the sixth consecutive year the event was held as part of the WeatherTech SportsCar Championship.
+The 2019 Road Race Showcase at Road America was the ninth of twelve sports car races of 2019 by IMSA, and it was the fifth of seven rounds held as part of the WeatherTech Sprint Cup.
+The race was held at the fourteen-turn 4.048 mi Road America in Elkhart Lake, Wisconsin on August 4, 2019.

 During this race weekend, IMSA holds their "State of the Series" annual press conference, in which they confirm and announce their future plans for the series they sanction.

-Changes in balance of performance constraints before the race

 On July 24, 2019, IMSA released a technical bulletin regarding the Balance of Performance for the race.
 The GT Le Mans (GTLM) balance of performance constraints would remain the same as they were in the previous event at Lime Rock Park.
 In the Daytona Prototype International (DPi) class, after winning the previous two events of the championship, the Mazda RT24-P was hit with a two-liter fuel capacity reduction and a power reduction of 17 horsepower and restriction in higher-RPM turbo boost, as well as being made 20 kilograms heavier.
 The Cadillac DPi-V.R was also made 20 kilograms heavier, but it received a 0.6 millimeter increase in its restrictor diameter, as well as an increase of 11 horsepower and a fuel capacity increase of one liter.
 The Acura ARX-05 was made 10 kilograms heavier.
 In the GT Daytona class (GTD), the constraints of the McLaren 720S GT3 were once again drastically improved, with a 30 kilogram weight reduction and a power increase of eight horsepower, and turbo boost increase.
 The Ferrari 488 GT3 was given improvements in the same fields, albeit smaller, along with a one liter fuel capacity increase.
 After winning the 6 Hours of the Glen and finishing 2nd in the previous two championship-scoring rounds, The Acura NSX GT3 was made 20 kilograms heavier.

+Before the race, Dane Cameron and Juan Pablo Montoya led the Drivers' Championship with 207 points, ahead of Pipo Derani and Felipe Nasr in second followed by Hélio Castroneves and Ricky Taylor in third with 198 points.
+In LMP2, Matt McMurry led the Drivers' Championship with 165 points, 2 points ahead of Cameron Cassels and Kyle Masson.
+Earl Bamber and Laurens Vanthoor led the GTLM Drivers' Championship with 218 points; the duo held an eight-point advantage over Patrick Pilet and Nick Tandy in second.
+With 183 points, Mario Farnbacher and Trent Hindman led the Drivers' Championship, 30 points ahead of Bill Auberlen and Robby Foley in second followed by Patrick Long in third with 151 points.
+Acura and Porsche were leading their respective Manufacturers' Championships, while Acura Team Penske, PR1/Mathiasen Motorsports, Porsche GT Team, and Meyer Shank Racing each led their own Teams' Championships.